bonitasoft/bonita-doc/md/admin-application-profiles-list.md

 # Profiles management in Bonita Administration Application

-This page explains what a user with the _Administrator_ profile can do with profiles in the Bonita Administrator Application.
+This page explains what a user with the _Administrator_ profile can do with profiles in [Bonita Administrator Application](admin-application-overview).

 In all Bonita editions, Administrators can change the mapping between a provided profile (User and Administrator) and the organization entities (user, groups, roles, and memberships).
 In Enterprise, Performance, Efficiency, and Teamwork editions, there is one more provided profile: Process Manager.